-Hope Out Of Depression – A Counselling Testimony from Peter
+Hope Out Of Depression – Peter’s Counselling story

 Hi, my name is Peter.
 It has taken a great amount of hard work to arrive at this stage in my life.
 The following are just some examples of the difficulties that I encountered in my life.